Eastern brown snake: Distribution and habitat

+In December 2023 an eastern brown snake interrupted play at the Brisbane International tennis tournament.
+Play was paused for 40 minutes, while the animal was removed by a professional snake catcher.

 Behaviour

 The eastern brown snake is generally solitary, with females and younger males avoiding adult males.
 It is active during the day, though it may retire in the heat of hot days to come out again in the late afternoon.
 It is most active in spring, the males venturing out earlier in the season than females, and is sometimes active on warm winter days.
 Individuals have been recorded basking on days with temperatures as low as 14 C. Occasional nocturnal activity has been reported.
 At night, it retires to a crack in the soil or burrow that has been used by a house mouse, or (less commonly) skink, rat, or rabbit.
 Snakes may use the refuge for a few days before moving on, and may remain above ground during hot summer nights.
 During winter, they hibernate, emerging on warm days to sunbathe.
 Fieldwork in the Murrumbidgee Irrigation Area found that snakes spent on average 140 days in a burrow over winter, and that most males had entered hibernation by the beginning of May (autumn) while females did not begin till mid-May; the males mostly became active in the first week of September (spring), while the females not until the end of the month.
 The concrete slabs of houses have been used by eastern brown snakes hibernating in winter, with 13 recorded coiled up together under a 5 × 3 m slab of a demolished house between Mount Druitt and Rooty Hill in western Sydney, and another 17 (in groups of one to four) under smaller slabs within 20 m in late autumn 1972.
 Groups of up to six hibernating eastern brown snakes have been recorded from under other slabs in the area.
 In July 1991 in Melton, six eastern brown snakes were uncovered in a nest in long grass.